alex-florescu/CS351/notes/effects.md

 Division needed, but the division amount does not need to be very precise, hence we can use division by shifting.
 TBC - for delay write-up say how you obtain division from shifting, and how that could have been done with a different operator in SystemVerilog

+To obtain this effect, the audio must be delayed for a substantial amount of time, such that the difference in noticeable.
+We aim for delay amounts between 0.20 and 1s.
+As mentioned before, the audio samples are obtained at a frequency of 48 kHz, meaning $`48*10^3`$ samples represent 1 second of audio data.
+(A single sample represents 20.83us of audio).
+For convenience, we store a number of samples that is a power of 2, such as 16384 or 32768, as it allows easier indexing when reading and writing this data in memory.

 # Reverb